What about a Warranty?

 I like an outdoor shower, and I’m experimenting with a solar-heated, roof-mounted, fool-proof, gravity fed system.

-As far as indoor showering, vans are too small for a comfortable shower.
+As far as indoor showering, vans are too small for a comfortable shower IMO.
 Indoor showering also presents humidity problems.
 If those two problems aren’t enough, the water pressure of the industry standard RV shower is unsatisfactory.
 You’re not going to get the good, long, steamy hot shower you’re imagining with any RV shower.
-You will be cold, and nervously counting remaining gallons.
+You will be cold, and nervously counting remaining gallons…. and then there is the challenge of where to fill up.

 Most truck stops and fitness centers charge $10.00 for an unlimited length, steamy hot shower.
 Swimming in hot springs, lakes, creeks, and oceans works pretty good too.
 Showers can also be found at Campgrounds and RV Parks.